 "I feel great.
 It's a blessing.
 I'm healthy," Gore said.
 "I'm just ready to keep going."

 Gore rarely comes off the field, but, in an oddity, he sat out the 49ers' final series.
 When a sustained drive would have clinched the victory, the 49ers gave rookie Anthony Dixon three consecutive carries.
-Dixon gained 4 yards,
+Dixon gained 4 yards, then 2, then 3, before Andy Lee punted to the Broncos, who trailed only 24-16.

 "We wanted fresh legs on the field," Singletary said.
 "So we put Dixon in and said, 'Let's go.' "